dbogatic/crypto_wallet/README.md

 The next step is to create a ETH transaction by using Ethereum [Web3](https://web3js.readthedocs.io/en/v1.3.0/) library.
 Please refer to [eth_trans.py](https://github.com/dbogatic/crypto_wallet/blob/main/eth_trans.py) file for details.

-* First we obtain private keys from .env file to get sender and receiver addresses.
+* First we obtain sender's private key from  [keys.ipynb](https://github.com/dbogatic/crypto_wallet/blob/main/keys.ipynb) to get sender's  address.

-* Note that we used `Account().from_key` instead of `privateKeyToAccount` method because the latter is being deprecated as we can see below form the documentation.
+* Note that we have shown both methods, `Account().from_key` and `privateKeyToAccount` method, because the latter is being deprecated as we can see below form the documentation.

 ![Screen_Shot9](images/Screen_Shot9.png)
 Source: [eth-account documentation](https://eth-account.readthedocs.io/en/stable/eth_account.html)